 In 1789 Turnpike Roads were begun in Penpont.
 This gives us a definite date for another improvement of the Edinburgh-Galloway route.
 On one of these occasions the road between Clonrae and Craigturra was realigned.
 The old road can be seen on the south side of the present road.

 The first Scottish Turnpike Act had been in 1750, but as usual progress was slow in the backwoods!
-The map of the Edinburgh-Wigtoun road *36, taken from Taylor and Skinner’s “Survey of the Roads of Scotland”, published in 1776, shows the Tynron stretch clearly.
-Tynron was on the main road!
+This map of the Edinburgh-Wigtoun road, taken from Taylor and Skinner’s “Survey of the Roads of Scotland”, published in 1776, shows the Tynron stretch clearly.
+Tynron was 64 miles down the main road from Edinburgh to Whithorn!

 In 1836 there was a daily post between Moniaive and Thornhill and there were 15 miles of road in Tynron Parish, 14 maintained by statute labour and one mile of turnpike maintained by tolls.
 The one mile was from Scaur Bridge to Shinnel Bridge at the Ford.
 The Clone road is not in Tynron Parish.
 There were tolls in Penpont and at the bottom of the Dunreggan Hill in Moniaive, but there was no toll in Tynron.
 Tolls were abolished in 1878, when the county road trustees took over responsibility.